-Snoring and the sleep disorder called sleep apnoea (sleep apnea)
+Snoring and the sleep disorder called sleep apnea

-Snoring is a common symptom of sleep apnoea, a potentially serious sleep disorder where breathing stops many times during sleep.
+Sleep apnea is a potentially serious sleep disorder where breathing stops many times during sleep.
 These pauses cut off oxygen supply, forcing you to awaken with a snort as you gasp for air.

 A key tell-tale sign is the extreme fatigue and sleepiness experienced the next day – even with sufficient hours of sleep.
 Other symptoms include depression, irritation, decreased libido and morning headaches.

-Read on for risks and treatment associated with sleep apnoea.
+Read on for risks and treatment associated with sleep apnea.